Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Approximations and regularity: Regularity of the Siciak-Zakharyuta function

 \section{Regularity of the Siciak-Zakharyuta function}

-The main motivation for studying the regularization operators in Sections \ref{sec:3}-\ref{sec:5} is proving that $V^S_{K, q}$ is lower semicontinuous on $\mathbb{C}^n$, not just $\mathbb{C}^{*n}$, for compact $K \subset \mathbb{C}^n$ and admissible $q$.
-To prove lower semicontinuity using regularizations, we use the following variant of Dini's theorem. \begin{theorem}[Dini's theorem] Let $(f_j)_{j \in \mathbb{N}}$ be a decreasing sequence of upper semicontinuous functions on a compact space $X$, with pointwise limit $f$, and $g$ be a lower semicontinuous function on $X$ such that $f < g$.
-Then there exists $j_0$ such that $f_j < g$, for all $j > j_0$. \end{theorem}
+The main motivation for studying the regularization operators in Sections \ref{sec:3}-\ref{sec:5} is proving that $V^S_{K, q}$ is lower semicontinuous on $\mathbb{C}^n$, not just $\mathbb{C}^{*n}$, for compact $K \subset \mathbb{C}^n$ and an admissible weight $q$ on $K$.
+To prove lower semicontinuity using regularizations, we use the following variant of Dini's theorem. \begin{theorem} \looseness=-1 Let $f_1 \geq f_2 \geq \dots$ be a sequence of upper semicontinuous functions on a compact metric space $X$, with pointwise limit $f$, and $g$ be a lower semicontinuous function on $X$ such that $f < g$.
+Then there exists $j_0 \in \mathbb{N}$ such that $f_j < g$, for all $j > j_0$. \end{theorem}

 \begin{proof} For every $x \in X$, we can take $j_x \in \mathbb{N}$ such that $f_{j_x}(x) - g(x) < 0$.
 Since $f_{j_x}$ is upper semicontinuous and $g$ is lower semicontinuous, we can take an open neighborhood $U_x$ of $x$ such that $f_{j_x}(y) - g(y) < 0$, for $y \in U_x$.
 Since $X$ is compact, we can take $x_1, \dots, x_\ell \in X$ such that $U_{x_1}, \dots, U_{x_\ell}$ is a cover of $X$.
 Let $j_0 = \max\{j_{x_1}, \dots, j_{x_\ell}\}$.
 Then, since $(f_j)_{j \in \mathbb{N}}$ is decreasing, we have $f_j < g$, for $j > j_0$. \end{proof}